Espadon-upf/moodle-qformat_ohie/README.md

 # moodle-qformat_ohie
 A moodle plugin for a new qformat based on CSV
-This plugin is greatly inspired by the 'CSV format' plugin Maintained by Gopal Sharma
+This plugin is greatly inspired by the 'CSV format' plugin maintained by Gopal Sharma

 -----------------